-User experience design, user interface design, website design…the difference is not always clear cut.
-Many times, these disciplines have some overlap making it even more confusing.
-We shed some light on the general differences and similarities, what each role might look like for a designer and whether or not it might be a good fit for you.
+Website design, User Experience design, User Interface design…the difference is not always clear cut.
+Many times, these titles and disciplines have some overlap making it even more confusing.
+In this article, we'll shed some light on the general differences and similarities, what each role entails and whether or not it might be a good fit for you.

 What is UX (User Experience) design?

-What is the role of a UX designer?
+What are the responsibilities of a UX designer?

-Say you have an online vegetarian meal delivery service.
-You're not sure who your target market is exactly and how to reach them and give them an experience that helps them achieve their goals with your product.
+An organization offers an online vegetarian meal delivery service.
+They are not sure who their target market is and how to reach them and give them an experience that helps the user achieve their goals with their product.

-A UX designer might start by doing some online research: What does the current our current product or service look like?
-What does it offer?
-Then perhaps a competitive analysis to see what others are doing and offering.
+A UX designer might start by doing some online research and asking general questions such as: What are the current problems being experienced by the users of our service or app?
+Next they might do a competitive analysis to see what others similar products and services are doing and offering.
 Next, they might do some field analysis such as talking to current customers and potential customers and identifying their pain points.
-From this research you realize that your ideal customer is someone in their 20s-30s that is interested in healthy eating and lifestyle, plays a sports or involved in some group exercise, is environmentally conscious and likes to cook but has a busy work schedule so doesn't have the time to do it.
-Now armed with this information, the UX designer can create a persona or hypothetical character with a backstory and a user flow that details how that persona might go about their day and how the product or service might fit into it.
-This is the beginning of crafting the user experience.
-You collect data, take what you've learned and start to create a narrative out of it that you can test and iterate on.
+Now armed with this information, the UX designer can create a persona (hypothetical character with a backstory) and a user flow that details how that persona might go about ordering a vegetarian meal and the steps they would take to make that easy and effective.

-More social, analytical, cognitive, psychological.
-If you like people, data, gathering, analyzing it, creating personas, telling stories and testing hypothetical scenarios this might be a good role for you.
+A social, analytical, cognitive and psychological pursuit.
+If you like people, gathering data analyzing it, creating personas, telling stories and testing hypothetical scenarios this might be a good role for you.